MikeySaw/ara_seminar_research/README.md

 - `bert` : BERT embeddings (default)
 - `elmo` : ELMO embeddings

+additionally `[fold]` is a number between 1 and 10:
+    Here you specify on which fold to run the validation on

 ## Testing
 To test the model, choose the application from the following: